mongodb/specifications/source/unified-test-format/unified-test-format.rst

 multiple versions and MUST NOT process incompatible files (as discussed in `Schema Version`_).

-If the test file is compatible, the test runner SHALL proceed with determining default names for the database and collection under test, which may be used by `database <entity_database_>`_ and `collection <entity_collection_>`_ entities and `collectionData`_.
-The test runner MUST use the values from `databaseName`_ and `collectionName`_ fields if set.
-If a field is omitted, the test runner MUST generate a name.
-This spec is not prescriptive about the logic for doing so.

 If the test file specifies false for `allowMultipleMongoses`_ and the test runner was configured with a connection string (or equivalent configuration) that references multiple mongos servers in its host list, the test runner MUST